Book Tickets Online

 The Guildhall is used for a range of community activities including language classes, Pilates Classes and Coffee Mornings.
 The Guildhall also hosts the volunteer led Village Library.

-There is a fully interactive Museum normally ope at weekends during the Summer months but urrently closed because of Covid restrictions.
+There is a fully interactive Museum normally open at weekends during the Summer months

-The beatiful Guildroom is available for private hirings
+The beautiful Guildroom is available for private hirings

 " A wonderful tour, lovely people"